aneesa2023/learnhub-frontend/README.md

 ## 💡 2.
 What It Does

-LearnHub generates a complete **learning path** from a single topic input.
+StreanStudy generates a complete **learning path** from a single topic input.
 Here's how it works:

 - 🧠 **You provide**:
   - A topic (e.g., “React Hooks” or “Probability Theory”)